Fieldwork

 To date, excavations have revealed numerous buildings and burials dating from Early Helladic II to Late Helladic IIIC.
 These discoveries include a rich assemblage of material culture artefacts, such as pottery, figurines, and metal objects, alongside human skeletal remains and other biological remains, including animal bones and charred seeds.
 Together, these findings contribute to a holistic reconstruction of life, environment, and social organization at Petroto.

-The project welcomes participants from all backgrounds who share a genuine interest and passion for archaeology, regardless of academic training, prior experience, or country of origin.
+The program welcomes participants from all backgrounds who share a genuine interest and passion for archaeology, regardless of academic training, prior experience, or country of origin.
 Participants will gain hands-on experience with archaeological excavation techniques, environmental archaeology protocols, and basic principles of conservation.

 In addition, specialized classes in pottery analysis and zooarchaeology are offered, alongside a series of seminars and lectures covering a broad range of topics, including archaeology, pottery studies, archaeometallurgy, lithics, zooarchaeology, archaeobotany, and osteoarchaeology.